Skip to main content

 make test

-At this point you can cabal install
+At this point you can cabal install to install the executables into ~/.cabal/bin.

-Tips for faster buildsβ
+Tips for faster builds

 If you have 4 or more cores and at least 16G of ram, you can significantly speed up the build times by passing some flags to the build stages.
 On an 6 core machine with 16G of ram you might use, to save 50% or more of the build time.